iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Driving with a suspended license

-In Iowa, accused motorists can avoid appearing in court if the citation is for a minor offense.
-After contesting the ticket, if the judge decides that the defendant is innocent, all charges will be dropped and the fines removed.
+In Iowa, accused motorists may avoid appearing in court if the citation is for a minor offense.
+After contesting the ticket, if the judge decides that the defendant is innocent, related charges may be dropped and the fines removed.
 However, the driver may be required to pay court costs and legal fees.

 • The name of the person involved in the record, unless said person is a juvenile